How to create and manage private pages in WordPress

 Restrict access to pages based on user roles

 Although restricted pages can be used for content lock based on user roles, this is not a very practical solution.
 As they are intended for admin use only, often they are set to be hidden in your posts lists, and they can’t be used as teasers.
-Therefore, unless your users actually log in, they won’t know about the existence of these pages.
+Therefore, unless your users log in, they won’t know about the existence of these pages.

 Once you install and activate it, this nice little box is shown below your content section: